Ponzi scheme: Unraveling

 Theoretically, it is possible for certain Ponzi schemes to ultimately "succeed" financially, at least as long as a Ponzi scheme was not what the promoters were initially intending to operate.
 For example, a failing hedge fund reporting fraudulent returns could conceivably "make good" its reported numbers, for example by making a successful high-risk investment.
-Moreover, if the operators of such a scheme are facing the likelihood of imminent collapse accompanied by criminal charges, they may see little additional "risk" to themselves in attempting to cover their tracks by engaging in further illegal acts to try and make good the shortfall (for example, by engaging in insider trading).
+Moreover, if the operators of such a scheme are facing the likelihood of imminent collapse accompanied by criminal charges, they may see little additional "risk" to themselves in attempting to cover their tracks by engaging in further illegal acts to try to make good the shortfall (for example, by engaging in insider trading).
 Especially with investment vehicles like hedge funds that are regulated and monitored less heavily than other investment vehicles such as mutual funds, in the absence of a whistleblower or accompanying illegal acts, any fraudulent content in reports is often difficult to detect unless and until the investment vehicles ultimately implode.

 Typically, however, if a Ponzi scheme is not stopped by authorities, it falls apart for one or more of the following reasons: